noahehall/theBookOfNoah/architecture/informationarchitecture.md

           - e.g. summary, keywords, content abstracts
           - get a sense of what the content is about
       - controlled vocabulary
+        - any defined subset of natural language,
+          - a list of equivalent terms in the form of a synonym ring
+          - a list of preferred terms in the form of an authority file
+        - types (Simple to complex)
+          - synonym rings
+            - equivalent type relatioonship between terms
+            - connects a set of words that are defined as equivalent for the purposes of retrieval
+            - useful in situations where different people will use different queries in search of the same thing
+            - e.g. information about household products may include
+              - cuisinart, cuizinart, food processor, blender, kitchen aid, etc
+            - be careful
+              - if the query term expansion operates behind the scenes, users can be confused by results that dont actually include their keywords
+              - may result in less relevant results
+          - authority files
+            - equivalence + hierarhical
+            - a list of preferred terms or acceptable values
+            - does not include variants or synonyms
+            - useed by libraries and government agencies to define the proper names for a set of entities within a llimited domain
+          - classification scheme
+            - hierarchical + associative
+            - define hierarchical relationships between terms (e.g. broard/narrower)
+          - thesauri
+            - associative relationships
+            - model associative relationships between concepts (e.g. see also, see related)
+            - incorporates all the relationships and capabilities oof the simpler forms -
+        - a lens through which you can view the network of relationships between IA components
+      - thesaurus
+        - can helpp bridge the gap between past and present -
       -

     - results
       - interface design